Feliprogrammer/feliprogrammer.github.io/_posts/2022-11-03-simple-stack-overflows-in-linux-x86.md

 $ gcc exploit.c -o exploit
 $ ./server
 $ ./client (for testing purposes)
+$ nc -nlvp 4444
 $ ./exploit 600 400

 ```

 # Conclusion

-  It's possible modify the flow of execution of a computer program
+  It's possible modify the flow of execution of a computer program when
-by changing its return address
+it has a buffer overflow vulnerability.